ios12checker/Windows-Maintenance-Tool/README.md

 - Full credit goes to the Massgrave team for maintaining and developing MAS
 - This project does not modify or redistribute MAS — it only provides a convenient way to download and run it
 - Clear warning and confirmation step ensures users read the documentation and accept responsibility before running the script

+**Install Local Group Policy Editor**
+This utility enables the Local Group Policy Editor (gpedit.msc) on supported systems where it isn’t available by default (such as Windows Home), by installing the built-in Group Policy components.
+Run as Administrator.

 **Portable & safe (for personal use):**
 - Runs from any folder or USB drive, no installation required